Mastering Material Design 3: The Complete Guide to Theming in Flutter

 Creating a Custom Theme

 Create a ThemeData instance and assign values to the properties you wish to customize.
 Let’s create a custom theme and apply it to our Flutter app.
 You can try this out in Dartpad.
 Just modify the existing default app there.
-Ensure you set useMaterial3 to true because this tells Flutter you want to use the latest version of Material Design, which is three.
+M3 is now the default design system in Flutter so you don’t need to configure anything, but you can still explicitly set useMaterial3 to true if you want to make your intentions clear.

 ThemeData lightTheme = ThemeData(